zibasec/assignments/README.md

 Each exercise has its own rules and instructions.
 Where our rules and Ad Hoc’s differ, follow our rules.
 Let us know if you have questions!

-As mentioned above, please use Python, JavaScript, or Go (or contact us for a special arrangement).
+As mentioned above, please use Python, or JavaScript/nodejs (or contact us for a special arrangement).

 Include documentation about your development environment and instructions on how to run your program.
 Make sure that someone familiar with your chosen language can easily run your code.